MakeSoil/Public-Pages/soil-maker-box.md

 ![Soil Maker Box image](https://raw.githubusercontent.com/MakeSoil/public-pages/master/images/SoilMakerBoxNC.png)

-If you'd like to have one, please send the design to a local woodworker or maker and ask them to build it for you.
-MakeSoil does not build or sell these ourselves.

-And if you're a woodworker or maker, feel free to post the design on your website or social media pages.
+Build it yourself, have someone build it for you, or if you're a woodworker consider building it for other people, and even selling it.
 All we ask is that if you make any profits from our design, please make a donation to MakeSoil to show your appreciation.

 # Get the design!
 <ul>